 Brother Nelson Chase

 Ultimately, Nelson found life as a Sabbathday Lake Shaker disappointing too, and he moved from the community to nearby Lewiston, Maine.
-In 1894, worldly recognition finally came to Nelson Chase as newspapers across the country reported on a five million dollar estate that he seemed in line to inherit.
+In 1894, worldly recognition finally came to Nelson Chase as the Lewiston Sun-Journal on April 25, 1894, and newspapers across the country, reported on a five-million-dollar estate that he seemed in line to inherit.
 Once again disappointment was the only pay out, as the estate in question was finally settled on an illegitimate daughter of this distant relative.

 Original author: Mary Ann Haagen